Home Breakfast Cinnabon Cinnamon Rolls (Copycat Recipe)

 Can You Freeze Cinnabon Cinnamon Rolls?

-If you refrigerate your cinnamon rolls in an airtight container, they can last for up to five days.
-But, if you need them to last longer, seal them in an airtight container and freeze.
+But, if you need them to last longer, you can freeze them.
+Seal them in an airtight container and freeze.
 This will keep your rolls good for 3 months.

 Cinnabon Cinnamon Rolls (Copycat Recipe)